dfds/dojo/workshops/crossplane-sre-deep-dive/katas/6/kata/README.md

 ### 1. Create an instance.yaml

-First we can deploy an instance of our new composite resource
+First we can deploy an instance of our new composite resource.

 Create an instance.yaml with the following contents: